Talent vs Skill : There’s a Clear Winner

 The 30% figure alone is entirely shocking.
 Fully 3 in 10 people in your company hate coming to work.
 They try to put on a brave face, for fear of being let go.
 But their lives are effectively ruined.
 Their natural talents are locked up inside them, like prisoners, unable to be allowed to work.
 It is a denial of their humanity.
 They are destined to finish their careers never having shown the world what they can do.
 They will be poor both financially and in spirit.
 And because of the ripple effect, the lives of all those around them are negatively affected.
 Future generations will look back at this time in the same way we do at the age of slavery.
 How was this horror allowed to go on for so long?
 How did this generation ever consider itself sophisticated?

 However the story isn’t over.
-Another 40% of employees, that’s another 4 in 10 people in your company wish they could move to a better job.
+Another 40% of employees, that’s another 4 in 10 people in your company, wish they could move to a better job.
 It may be they have talents that are not being used.
 Or it may be they are required to use talents they haven’t got.
 Either way, they are suffering a permanent degree of stress throughout the working week because there is a strong mis-alignment of their job and their natural strengths.
-Will you, whether you are a CEO, CHRO or hiring manager put an end to this 21st century atrocity in your organization and start to look for and build with talent?
+Will you, whether you are a CEO, CHRO or hiring manager put an end to this malaise in your organization and start to look for and build with talent?

 What happens to people who don’t use their talent?